Media portrayal of LGBTQ people: Social acceptance

-As stated by Jason Jacobs, queer people are demanding for culture to be more accepting of the community.
+As stated by Jason Jacobs, queer people are demanding for culture to be more accepting of them.
 In an attempt, shows such as Glee, are created where most of the characters have an identity that marginalizes them in some way.
 Some of the characters are gay, lesbian, disabled, and or belong to some other minority group.
 However, within these characters, there are homonormative aspects.
 The goal is for the disabled and minority characters to feel empowered about their differences and strive to be "normal".
 This normative behavior is exhibited through stereotypical perceptions of LGBTQ+ people, such as when gay men shop and spend uncontrollably when they are down.

 Additionally, there is increasing focus on queer baiting within mainstream television, where shows court the LGBTQ+ "pink money" with heavy use of subtext to imply a queer pairing, but never following through with the subtext and risking alienating their more conservative-minded audiences.

-The act of 'coming out' or publicly making everyone aware of your sexual orientation can be complicated for some people.
-The struggles that some LGBTQ+ people must face while coming out is different from person to person.
-It is imperative to attempt to relate to these individual's backgrounds while trying to understand them.
-"Race, Ethnicity, Gender, and Generational Factors Associated with the Coming-out Process Among Gay, Lesbian, and Bisexual Individuals" clearly identifies the processes some people go through.

 São Paulo speaks about a city's effort to decrease the discrimination against gay pride by planning to create new laws protecting people from the negativity of it all.
 It is said that they also plan to create a gay museum dedicated to all of those who have put in efforts for equal rights for the LGBTQ+ community.
 This new law is said to be taking place in Brazil, with the hopes that many will follow in their lead.
 Paulo says, "The activists and parade organizers said a law that would ban discrimination against lesbian, gay, bisexual and transgender people is overdue in Brazil".